rohram04/Dynamic-Scheduler-Swapper/readme.md

 The agent would then explore the action space using an Epsilon-Greedy approach (ideally [Upper Confidence Bound Algorithm](https://www.turing.com/kb/guide-on-upper-confidence-bound-algorithm-in-reinforced-learning) but did not have time for that).

-An epsilon greedy approach is a function that determines whether the algorithm should choose the optimal choice based off it's current training (argmax $a_i$) or whether it should choose some other policy (random) to explore the action space (could there be a better action).
+An epsilon greedy approach is a function that determines whether the algorithm should choose the optimal scheduler based off it's current training (argmax $a_i$) or whether it should choose some other policy (random) to explore the action space.
+It's answering the question "Could there be a better action than the one I believe is optimal?".
 The probability that it chooses a random policy is usually something low ~ 1/sqrt(n)

 ![Epsilon Greedy function](/epsilongreedy.png)